 Visiting Calais Seaways in 2019 I discovered the whole area to be closed off.

-Again, peering through the windows there were no noticeable interior changes since 2010.
+Again, peering through the windows from the adjacent exterior deck there were no noticeable interior changes since 2010.
 Although, I did spot a sneaky sign that got missed off the during the previous refits; this dates from 2004!

 The main access is via the aft stairs which lead off the reception on Deck 7 and takes you to a lobby with toilet facilities: